Are you in the Southern Hemisphere? See the December Guide here.

 Seasonal Grocery Lists

-Spring is also associated with the qualities of ‘Kapha,’ which are heavy, cold and oily.
-To stay balanced, focus on foods and activities that are light, dry and warm.
+Spring is associated with the qualities of kapha: heavy, cold, and oily.
+To stay balanced, focus on foods and activities that are light, dry, and warm.
 Download and print this list, circle your favorite spring foods and look for them at the grocery store.
-Experiment with the flavors and enjoy!
+Experiment with the flavors and enjoy!spring-grocery-list_complete-chart_johndouillard

-If you are experiencing summer weather already, here’s the Summer Grocery List:
+If you’re experiencing summer weather already, here’s the Summer Grocery List:

-Move Saffron To Your Medicine Cabinet: Saffron may be the most prized spice, according to Ayurveda.
+Move Saffron to Your Medicine Cabinet: Saffron may be the most prized spice in Ayurveda.
 Harvested from the stigmas of the Crocus sativus flower, recent research is giving credibility to why our ancestors used to compare saffron’s value to gold.
 Numerous studies suggest it offers a wealth of health benefits, including mood support, reduction in dietary cravings, and enhanced learning and memory support.

-June Superfoods: A transitional month in Ayurveda, June is an exciting month as spring finally starts rounding the bend towards summer.
+June Superfoods: A transitional month in Ayurveda, June is exciting, as spring finally starts rounding the bend towards summer.
 Depending on where you live, June can feel like the middle of summer or like the April showers of spring.
-While we suggest to eat off the Spring Grocery List in June, there are definitely exceptions to that rule.
+While we suggest eating off the Spring Grocery List in June, there are definitely exceptions to that rule.
 Seasonal eating and following the cycles of nature with our diets is one of the tenets of Ayurveda.
 Doing so supports a diverse, thriving microbiome, and ultimately, our health, mood, and well-being.

 Introduce yourself to your new community!
-Let us and your fellow challengers know why you’re looking forward to the next year of living and eating with the seasons.
-Post inspiration, photos, recipe ideas, and more to social using hashtag #3SeasonDiet.
+Let us and your fellow 3-season dieters know why you’re looking forward to the next year of living and eating with the seasons.
+Post inspiration, photos, recipe ideas, and more using hashtag #3SeasonDiet.